skillrepos/ai-apps_v2/labs.md

 - Introduces an **LLM provider** layer (`llm_provider.py`) that automatically selects the right backend:
   - **Ollama** when running locally (Codespaces / laptop)
   - **HuggingFace Inference API** when deployed to HF Spaces (uses `HF_TOKEN`)
-- Moves `search_offices` into the **MCP server** and builds the ChromaDB index on the fly from `data/offices.pdf`.
-The server becomes the single source of truth for all tools and their data.
 - Adds a **guardrails** module (`guardrails.py`) with regex-based prompt-injection detection at three boundaries: user input, tool results, and final output.
-- Evolves `rag_agent.py` into a **pure orchestrator** that starts the MCP server as a subprocess via stdio transport and dispatches all tools uniformly through MCP.
+- Evolves `rag_agent.py` into a **deployable agent** that starts the MCP server as a subprocess via stdio transport, uses the provider abstraction, and wires in guardrails at every boundary.

 **What it demonstrates**
 - **Provider pattern**: A single `get_llm()` function hides the complexity of choosing between local and cloud LLMs — the rest of the code never needs to know which one is running.
-- **Single source of tools**: Moving `search_offices` into the MCP server means every tool lives in one place — the agent never needs to know how tools are implemented.
-The server also builds the vector index on the fly from the source PDF, so there's no pre-built database to ship.
 - **Defence in depth**: The guardrails module scans for common injection patterns at three boundaries — if an attacker tries to hijack the prompt, poison RAG data, or manipulate the output, the regex checks catch it.
 This is a first layer; production apps add embedding classifiers and LLM-based judges on top.
 - **Stdio MCP transport**: Instead of running the MCP server separately over HTTP, the agent spawns it as a child process and talks MCP protocol over stdin/stdout.
 This is the standard production pattern for embedding an MCP server in a deployment.